Westminster Business Forum

 • transition plans within the TFMR and the wider decarbonisation strategy landscape, including the National Wealth Fund, and aims for a just transition more widely

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include parliamentary pass-holders from House of Commons and officials from Defra; DAERA, NI; DBT; HM Treasury; Department for the Economy, NI; DoF, NI; DESNZ; DfT; CCC; MHCLG; DfC, NI; UKIB; Transport Scotland; CMA; ONS; GLD; DfE; Isle of Man Government; and the Welsh Government.
+Those that attended include parliamentary pass-holders from House of Commons and officials from Defra; DAERA, NI; DBT; HM Treasury; Department for the Economy, NI; DoF, NI; DESNZ; DfT; CCC; MHCLG; DfC, NI; UKIB; Transport Scotland; CMA; ONS; GLD; DfE; Isle of Man Government; and the Welsh Government.

 This on-demand pack includes